xiaodanlou/Information-Pollution-by-Social-Bots/README.md

 ## Notes

 - Our results in the paper are based on averages across at least 10 simulation runs.
 If you want to reproduce thoses results,  follow the instruction in `job_run.sh`.
 We suggest running the simulations on a cluster environment, since they will need a lot of memory and CPU time.

-- Some parameters in the scirpts (`job_run.sh`, `calc_run.sh`, `plot_run.sh`) have default values to reproduce the results in the paper; you may need change them if you want to explore other scenarios.
+- Some parameters in the scirpts (`job_run.sh`, `calc_run.sh`, `plot_run.sh`, `plot_run_relative.sh`) have default values to reproduce the results in the paper; you may need change them if you want to explore other scenarios.